 "Our business staff needs the same freedom in order for our organization to reach its full potential and to continue to create a first-class fan experience at Nissan Stadium.
 Decisions will always be made based on what is the best for the team to reach our goals of becoming one of the elite franchises of the NFL and enriching the communities of Nashville and Middle Tennessee.

 "Nashville is one of the most dynamic and rapidly growing cities in the nation with a very promising future," said Strunk.
 "We are proud to be a part of Nashville and Middle Tennessee, and we want the Titans to be a leader in providing opportunities for people and businesses in the city and the region to achieve their dreams."

 In 2016, Strunk was appointed to the NFL's Hall of Fame Committee.
 Her appointment continues a family legacy, as her father was a long-time member of the committee.
 Additionally, in 2017, Strunk was named to the Board of Trustees for the Pro Football Hall of Fame.
-In 2018, she added an appointment to the NFL's Super Bowl and Major Event Advisory Committee.

 A graduate of the University of Texas with a degree in history, Strunk is an avid horse enthusiast whose other interests include farming, ranching, tennis and a variety of other outdoor activities.
 She also served as a volunteer coach of both the boys and girls varsity tennis teams at her daughter's high school.